ron0studios/ron0studios.github.io/docs/articles/Depth-First-Search.md

 - Double click to create a node, or destroy one.
 - Right click on a node to create an edge from it, right click on another node afterwards. (**Do not do this whilst the simulation is running!**)
 - press escape while holding an edge to cancel that action
+- *middle click on a node to start the simulation!*
 - change the speed of the simulation with the slider
 - switch between pure and regular DFS with the switch button (**Do not do this whilst the simulation is running!**)
 - **If the program crashes, please report it!!!**